junxit/us-congress-bills-117/bill.md

   - **(3)** *Removal* If the President removes from the list required by subsection (a) a foreign person that had been included in such list pursuant to a request under paragraph (2), the President shall provide to the relevant Chair or Ranking Member of one of the appropriate congressional committees any information that contributed to such decision.
   - **(4)** *Form* The President may transmit a response required by paragraph (2) or paragraph (3) in classified form if the President determines that it is necessary for the national security interests of the United States to do so.
 - **(e)** *Inadmissibility of certain individuals*
-  - **(1)** *Ineligibility for visas and admission to the United States* A foreign person on the list required by subsection (a), and each immediate family member of such person, is—
+  - **(1)** *Ineligibility for visas and admission to the united states* A foreign person on the list required by subsection (a), and each immediate family member of such person, is—
     - **(A)** inadmissible to the United States;
     - **(B)** ineligible to receive a visa or other documentation to enter the United States; and
     - **(C)** otherwise ineligible to be admitted or paroled into the United States or to receive any other benefit under the Immigration and Nationality Act (8 U.S.C.
 1101 et seq.).